mindspore-ai/docs/docs/programming_guide/source_en/pipeline.md

 ### concat

-Concatenates two datasets into one.
+Concatenates two datasets into one horizontally.

 > Enter the column name in the dataset.
 The column data type and column data sequence must be the same.